-In the fall, SUNY Oneonta offers separate classes at the intermediate-high level in Intensive ESL Reading (ESL 124, 3 s.h.) and Intensive ESL Writing (ESL 125, 3 s.h.).
-These courses are designed to strengthen English reading and writing skills at the college level.
+In the fall, SUNY Oneonta offers a class at the intermediate-high level in Continuing ESL I (ESL 165, 3 s.h.).
+This course is designed to strengthen English speaking and writing skills at the college level.
 Class sizes are small and focused on reinforcing the skills necessary to perform well in the college-level courses COMP 090 or COMP 100 – Composition, as well as to support the content courses that students will take in their major program.

-- The Student Learning Center (SLC - formerly known as CADE) on the second floor of the library is a supportive environment that includes the Writing Center for help with all aspects of strategic writing and provides peer tutoring, study skills, reading and math and time-management strategies.
+- The Student Learning Center (SLC) on the second floor of the library is a supportive environment that includes the Writing Center for help with all aspects of strategic writing and provides peer tutoring, study skills, reading and math and time-management strategies.

 - The Foreign Language Lab in Room 302 Schumacher Hall (third floor) has generous hours and is equipped with multimedia ESL software for private, independent study outside the classroom experience.

 - There’s no better way to get quickly adjusted to the U.S. than volunteering – a major part of American culture.
 Volunteering on and off campus enhances speaking and listening skills, provides a network of opportunity to establish friends with similar values and balances one’s academic life with interesting and life-changing experiences.
-The Center for Social Responsibility and Community in 101C Alumni Hall has numerous opportunities for the international student and welcomes applications year round.
+The Center for Social Responsibility and Community in 128 Hunt College Union has numerous opportunities for the international student and welcomes applications year round.